hychn/hychn.github.io/md/gradschool/plan.md

 # Prepare Math Fitness

 * Go through math book with your new idealogy
+* Teach mentality, the number one way to learn

 * Desired Traits
   * Learning/Mastery effectively core